atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 ### Aggregation-before-transformation

-Let us try to understand these two methods using counties (ADM2) as our higher administrative level:

 When an economic process is occurring at the regional level, we need to first aggregate weather variable to that level before transforming it.
 For example, to estimate the effect of storm events on public